IronTheSniper/Basic-Quiz/README.md

-# Basic Quiz
-A simple Python quiz app that asks the user 3 questions.
-Tracks score and provides feedback.
+# Beginner Python Projects

+This repo is a collection of my beginner Python projects.

+## Current Projects
+- Basic Quiz — A simple quiz program to practice Python basics.

+More projects coming soon!